-Lots of people trying to choose the right dog for them want to know: are Labradors protective?
-Labrador Retrievers are not typically considered protective in the same way that traditional guarding breeds are.
+Labrador Retrievers are not typically considered temperamentally protective in the same way that traditionally defensive dog breeds are.
 They may try to protect their household from things they view as a threat.
-But to the open-hearted Lab, not many encounters fall into the category of “threatening”.
+But to the open-hearted Lab, not many encounters fall into the category of threatening.

-In this article, we take a look at Labradors’ protective instincts, and whether they can ever be harnessed to make them good guard dogs.
+Although they are more likely to defend their dinner than their humans, this isn’t always the case.
+Today I’ll take a look at Labradors’ protective instincts, and whether they can ever be harnessed to make them good guard dogs.

-To answer this more fully, it helps to clarify what we mean by protective behavior in dogs.
+To answer the question are Labradors protective fully, it helps to clarify what we mean by protective behavior in dogs.
 Dogs are a social species – their wild ancestors lived together in packs.
 Large, strong members of the pack would protect weak or vulnerable members (such as infants and pregnant or nursing females) against threats from opportunistic predators.
 Protecting each other was good for survival, because a larger pack has more hunters to find food, more females to bear the next generation, etc.

 In our homes, domestic dogs are likely to identify the humans and other dogs that they live with as members of their “pack”.
 So they may try to protect them against things they perceive as a threat, such as unfamiliar visitors.